zeldan/spring-boot-oauth2-password-flow/README.md

 curl -H "Authorization: bearer <token>" http://localhost:8080/admin
 ```

-Of course the http://localhost:8080/admin endpoint is accessible only for admin, and the http://localhost:8080/user is for user.
+Of course the http://localhost:8080/admin endpoint is accessible only by admin, and the http://localhost:8080/user is accessible only by user.
+If you try to access the wrong endpoint with your user, then you will get an error:
+{"error":"unauthorized","error_description":"Full authentication is required to access this resource"}

+> Recommendation:
+>    Use **Postman** instead of curl commands.

 ## Technology Stack